joe-antognini/joe-antognini.github.io/_posts/2015-08-27-open-cluster-dissolution.md

 gravitational potential energy.

-Since the energy density in magnetic fields in the ISM is comparable to the thermal energy density (and pretty much every thing else, as it happens), we can a priori guess that in a protocluster with strong magnetic fields, the magnetic fields will have an order unity effect on the evolution of the cluster.
+Since the energy density in magnetic fields in the ISM is comparable to the thermal energy density (and pretty much everything else, as it happens), we can a priori guess that in a protocluster with strong magnetic fields, the magnetic fields will have an order unity effect on the evolution of the cluster.
 So, for the cluster above where we estimated that only 10% of mass loss was necessary to unbind the cluster, it might be more like 15% or 20%.
 The more careful analysis of Hills (1980) reveals that this guess appears to be correct.

 [1]: http://adsabs.harvard.edu/abs/1980ApJ...235..986H
 [2]: https://en.wikipedia.org/wiki/Virial_theorem